PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 ### Courtesy Accidentals

 Courtesy (cautionary) accidentals occur when a note matches the key signature baseline but differs from what was recently altered.
-These appear **throughout measures**, not just at barlines.

-**Within-measure courtesy accidental** (C# major):
-- F# appears (matches key signature)
-- F natural appears (contradicts key → prints natural, updates remembered)
-- F# appears (matches key signature BUT differs from remembered :natural → prints sharp)

-That final F# is a courtesy accidental—technically correct by the key signature, but shown for clarity after the F natural.
+The single comparison rule handles these cases uniformly:

-**Cross-measure courtesy accidental**: When a note in measure N+1 matches the key signature but differs from the final remembered state in measure N, it may require a courtesy accidental depending on house style settings.
+- **Within-measure**: A note matching the key signature but differing from the current remembered state prints an accidental

-**Cross-octave courtesy accidental** (house style dependent): When an alteration appears in one octave (e.g., C#3), subsequent notes on the same letter in other octaves (e.g., C4 natural) may show courtesy accidentals, optionally parenthesized.
+- **Cross-measure**: Dependent on house style settings and previous measure's final state
+- **Cross-octave**: Dependent on house style settings; alterations in one octave may trigger courtesy accidentals in other octaves, optionally parenthesized

 ### House Style Settings